 If you encounter any issues or have questions regarding your transcripts or diploma, you can contact the Tennessee Department of Labor and Workforce Development for assistance.
 They can provide guidance and support to help you navigate the process of obtaining your GED credentials.

-Tennessee GED Testing Centers
+GED Testing Centers in Tennessee

 Tennessee has numerous testing centers where candidates can take the GED exam.
 Here are some of the primary GED testing centers in Tennessee: